garbados/couchdb/share/doc/src/configuring.rst

 =============

-The HTTP proxy feature makes it easy to map and redirect different content through your CouchDB URL.
+The HTTP proxy feature makes it easy to map and redirect different content through your Cloudant URL.
 The proxy works by mapping a pathname and passing all content after that prefix through to the configured proxy address.

-Configuration of the proxy redirect is handled through the ``[httpd_global_handlers]`` section of the CouchDB configuration file (typically ``local.ini``).
+Configuration of the proxy redirect is handled through the ``[httpd_global_handlers]`` section of the Cloudant configuration file (typically ``local.ini``).
 The format is:

 .. code-block:: ini